-Peel the potatoes, wash and pat dry on kitchen paper.
+Peel the potatoes (although not always necessary - I love them cleaned with skins still on), wash and pat dry on kitchen paper.
 Slice them as thin as you can (3mm) either by hand (like I've done here) or with a mandoline (watch your fingers!) or the slicer attachment of a food processor.

 Heat the milk, cream and chopped garlic (depending how much you like your garlic!) in a medium saucepan (able to hold all the potatoes) until boiling.
 Turn down the heat to low, add the nutmeg, salt and pepper (a few turns of the pepper mill) then add the sliced potatoes (no need to wash, as you need the starch to thicken when it bakes).

 Cook for about 5 minutes, turning the slices over with a spoon so that the potatoes are well covered and heated in the cream.
 (If you prefer to add cheese, add it here).

 Butter a baking dish (26x18cm/10x7inch).
 Add the potato mixture to the dish, spreading them out evenly with a spatula.
 Bake for 35-40 minutes or until golden brown